 The Student Success zone is open 24 hours per day during term-time.
 It contains PCs, printing facilities and plenty of space for group study, as well as comfortable seating for a relaxed place to study.
 During teaching hours there is also the IT BALCONY which also contains PC’s and printing facilities.

-The Cafe 1846 is a friendly cafeteria located in The Cornerstone building at the Creative Campus.
+The Cafe 1846 is a friendly cafeteria located on the ground floor in The Cornerstone building at the Creative Campus.
 The name has historical significance and highlights the year that the site, where it stands, was first established.
 You can enjoy freshly brewed coffees, full hot and cold breakfasts and a new and improved fresh produce lunch menu, taking inspiration from South East Asia and the Caribbean, along with local favourites.
 Chef Damian will be showcasing the best of his skills and cuisines for our staff and students.
-This is a space to relax and meet with ample booths and seating areas to work and relax.
+This is a social space to relax and meet others, with ample booths and seating areas to work and unwind.